 Peppers are rich in vitamins A, E, B6, and lutein and are great sources of vitamin C and beta-carotene, which are antioxidants important for a dog’s healthy immune system, according to Leasa Moltke, a pet nutritionist at holistic pet food brand Solid Gold Pet.
 “Beta carotene can be converted into vitamin A in the body and is important for skin, coat, and eye health,” she says.

-How Many Bell Peppers Are Safe for Your Dog to Eat?
+How Many Bell Peppers Should Your Dog Eat?

-As with any human food you add into your dog’s diet, bell peppers should be introduced slowly and in moderation to see how he responds.
+As with any human food you add into your dog’s diet, bell peppers should be introduced slowly and in moderation to see how your pup responds.
 “Some dogs will be fine with it, and some won’t,” says Dr. Fox.
-She recommends that large dogs eat less than one-half pepper and that small dogs eat less than one-quarter pepper at a time.
+She recommends that large dogs eat less than one-half of a pepper and that small dogs eat less than one-quarter of a pepper at a time.
 Consider removing the seeds and stems to prevent indigestion.

 According to Dr. Fox, you should never add seasoning or salt to the peppers or feed your dog ones that have been mixed with onions or garlic, as those ingredients are toxic to dogs.
 It’s also important to note that you should never give your pup the spicy varieties, such as jalapeños or Chili peppers.